fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

 - `additional_middlewares`: array of strings (optional)
   - Example: `["middleware1", "middleware2"]`
   - Additional middlewares to apply to the resource router generated at runtime.
 These must be defined in another Traefik configuration provider like the dynamic file provider.
+- `cert_resolver`: string
+  - Example: `letsencrypt`
+  - The name of the Traefik certificate resolver to use for this domain.
+This must match the name of the certificate resolver in the Traefik configuration.
+This ONLY applies to domains created through the UI under the domains tab.
+- `prefer_wildcard_cert`: boolean
+  - Example: `true`
+  - Whether to prefer a wildcard certificate when generating certificates.
+This is useful if you want to use a wildcard certificate for the base domain and all subdomains.
+This ONLY applies to domains created through the UI under the domains tab.

 ### `gerbil`